 The employee has a choice of Kaiser Permanente, Health Net, or the RCCD PPO Plan.
 The employee may elect to change carriers once per year during our annual open enrollment month of September.
 Normally such election shall be effective October 1 of each year.

 Dental insurance coverage, through Delta Dental, for employees and legal dependents shall be provided by the District.
 Incentive based, as you use the plan your costs decrease.
-All employees shall participate in the program.
+PT Faculty are not eligible for dental coverage.

 Life Insurance Plans

 The District provides a $50,000 life insurance policy by a carrier designated by the District.
 All benefit eligible employees shall participate in this life insurance program.

 Voluntary Vision Plan